blairfix/read_ngram/README.md

 Breadberry  1785,1,1    1795,1,1  ...
 ```

-Here, the word is proceeded by a `TAB`, followed by year, match_count, and volume `TAB` year, match_count, and volume ... etc.
+Here, the ngram is proceeded by a `TAB`, followed by year, match_count, and volume `TAB` year, match_count, and volume ... etc.

 Because ngrams aren't repeated, this format saves space.
 But it's difficult to parse using standard R functions.
 That's where `read_ngram` comes in.
-It provides two function that are designed to be used together. `get_words` tells you the words (or phrases) that are in an ngram file.
-I assume you're interested only in a subset of these words.
-After identifying which words/phrases you want, `get_data` parses the ngram file and returns the data.
+It provides two function that are designed to be used together. `get_ngrams()` tells you the ngrams that are in the file.
+I assume you're interested only in a subset of these ngrams.
+After identifying which ngrams you want, `get_data()` parses the ngram file and returns the data.

-### `get_words`
+### `get_ngrams`

-`get_words` tells you what words (or phrases) are in the ngram file.
-It takes a `filename` as input, and returns a vector of words/phrases in the ngram file
+`get_ngrams(filename)` tells you what ngrams are in the ngram file.
+It takes a `filename` as input, and returns a vector of ngrams in the file.

 ### `get_data`

-I'm assuming you're interested in only a small subset of the words/phrases in the ngram file.
-That's where `get_data` comes in.
-Once you've used `get_words`, identify the line number of the words for which you want data.
-Then run `get_data` with these inputs:
+I'm assuming you're interested in only a small subset of the ngrams in the  file.
+That's where `get_data()` comes in.
+Once you've used `get_ngrams`, identify the line number of the ngrams for which you want data.
+Then run `get_data(filename, ids)` with these inputs:

 *  `filename`: the ngram file you want to parse
 * `ids`: the line numbers you want to read (see example below)

-`get_words` returns a long-form dataframe containing the word/phrase, year and match_count:
+`get_ngrams()` returns a long-form dataframe containing the word/phrase, year and match_count:

 ```